michaelbolanos/SecCheck/README.md

 There may be some security checks implemented in this program.

-Inherently, Windows 10 already detects the .EXE as malware so there is a security checker as a byproduct.
+Inherently, Windows 10 already detects the .EXE as malware so there is an implied security checker as a byproduct..

 - Detected as malware in Windows 10 Defender (false positive)